Jump to a section on this page

 2025/26 TSMs results overview: what you've told us and what we're doing about it:

-Thank you to everyone who took part in our Tenant Perception Survey which took place in Autumn 2025.
+Thank you to everyone who took part in our Tenant Perception Survey, which happened in Autumn 2025.
 Here’s a summary of the results and what we’re doing in response:

 Overall customer satisfaction is up: